OISF/suricata/doc/devguide/extending/app-layer/transactions.rst

 _`General Concepts`
 ===================

+For Suricata, transactions are abstractions that help with detecting and logging.
+An example of complete transaction is a pair of messages Request (from frontend to backend) and Response (from backend to frontend) in HTTP.

-Transactions are abstractions that help detecting and logging in Suricata.
-They also help during the detection phase, when dealing with protocols that can have large PDUs, like TCP, in controlling state for partial rule matching, in case of rules that mention more than one field.
+In order to know when to log an event for a given protocol, the engine tracks the progress of each transaction - that is, when is it complete, or when does it reach a key intermediary stage.
+They aid during the detection phase, when dealing with protocols that can have large PDUs, like TCP, in controlling state for partial rule matching -- in case of rules that mention more than one field.

 Transactions are implemented and stored in the per-flow state.
 The engine interacts with them using a set of callbacks the parser registers.